Polymer/old-docs-site/articles/spa.md

       <!-- fill with pages -->
     </div>

-The `fit` attribute instructs the main area to take up the full width/height of its parent and `layout horizontal center-center` centers that content horizontally and vertically using flexbox.
+The `fit` attribute instructs the main area to take up the full width and height of its parent and `layout horizontal center-center` centers that content horizontally and vertically using flexbox.

 ## Creating "views"

 Multiple views (or pages) can be created with `<core-pages>` or `<core-animated-pages>`.
 Both elements are useful for displaying only one child at a time.
-The benefit of `<core-animated-pages>` is that it provides more defaults and sexy transitions between pages.
+The benefit of `<core-animated-pages>` is that it provides more defaults and slick transitions between pages.

 The demo uses `<core-animated-pages>` with the `slide-from-right` transition.
 The first thing to do is import the element definition _and_ the `slide-from-right` transition: